InbarRose/pytest_xrayjira/README.md

     $ pytest . --upload-results-to-jira-xray

 It is important that the environment variables **XRAY_API_CLIENT_ID** and **XRAY_API_CLIENT_SECRET** are set for pytest_xrayjira to sucessfully post results to the Xray API.

+This will create a new test execution which will include all tests that were run.

 Maintenance notes
 ======================